-- Initial Process Capability studies are required for all special characteristics unless otherwise agreed upon in the MAPP section 3, Supplier Capability and Selection Review, by the Nexteer Product Engineer and AQE.
+- Initial Process Capability studies are required for all special characteristics unless otherwise agreed upon in the MAPP, Supplier Capability and Selection Review, by the Nexteer Product Engineer and AQE.
 Process studies of other characteristics may be requested by Nexteer during the MAPP review. - Unless otherwise agreed to and documented by the Nexteer Product Engineer and AQE, the Acceptance Criteria for the initial Process Capability Studies for QCLs classified as CL1, CL2, CL4, and CL5 with either bilateral or one-sided distributions must achieve a Capability Index Target Cpk and Ppk >1.67 & demonstrated statistical control. - If an Initial process capability study is required for a CL3, the Acceptance Criteria for either bilateral or one-sided distribution is: Initial (PPAP) process study Capability Index Target Cpk > 1.33 (unless superseded by a customer specific requirement) & demonstrated statistical control and Ppk must be > 1.33, or 100% inspection and/or error prevention - Unless otherwise agreed to and documented by the Nexteer Product Engineer and AQE or superseded by a customer specific requirement, the Acceptance Criteria for the initial Process Capability Studies (if required) for Standard dimensions either bilateral or one-sided distributions are: Initial (PPAP) process study Capability Index Target Cpk and Ppk >1.33 & demonstrated statistical control. - If the capability index is not met, for CL1, CL2, and CL4, then 100% inspection is not acceptable as the only method for controlling the process.
 An additional detection control method must be used in conjunction with 100% inspection.
-Reference Attachment B.
+Reference Attachment B. - As part of Launch and Early Production Containment (EPC) AQE/SQE's may require capability monitoring and submission for CL1, CL2, CL3 and CL4 features.
+Providing capability requirements are met, this requirement would be exited at time of EPC release.

-• Long Term (Ongoing) Capability Requirements
+Long Term (Ongoing) Capability Requirements